-- 2019 figures have been revised to reflect actual expenditure.
-2020 figures reflect actual expenditure. - Figures prior to 2012 were from the then Ministry of Information, Communications and the Arts. - From 2017 onwards, film and library-related statistics have been excluded from the Singapore Cultural Statistics publication. - Figures for Cultural Matching Fund in 2014 and 2015 have been updated in 2020 to reflect actual expenditure.
+- 2020 figures reflect actual expenditure. - 2021 figures reflect a mix of actual and revised budget figures.
+FY21 actual figures will be reflected in the FY23 Budget Book. - Figures prior to 2012 were from the then Ministry of Information, Communications and the Arts. - From 2017 onwards, film and library-related statistics have been excluded from the Singapore Cultural Statistics publication. - Figures for Cultural Matching Fund in 2014 and 2015 were updated in 2020 to reflect actual expenditure.